 Treviño’s recovery in a hospital was long and painful.
 “That experience was horrific to me — I couldn’t draw, I couldn’t paint,” he says.
 “I just couldn’t understand how this happened to me.
 It felt like the government had ruined my whole life.”

 The mural he painted, once he was resettled in San Antonio, Texas, is now a landmark of Chicano art—and the art of war.
 “I painted the prosthetic and the Purple Heart and was like, This is what you get when you lose your hand in Vietnam,” says Treviño.
 The mural was cut from the wall and mounted by a subsequent owner of Treviño’s home.
-Now, it is part of the exhibition“Artists Respond: American Art and the Vietnam War,” curated by the Smithsonian and currently on view at the Minneapolis Institute of Art.
+Now, it is part of the exhibition“Artists Respond: American Art and the Vietnam War,” organized by the Smithsonian American Art Museum and currently on view at the Minneapolis Institute of Art.

 Treviño is one of 14 veterans represented in the show.
 (Four served in Vietnam: Treviño, Kim Jones, T.C Cannon and Rupert García.)
 Displayed among protest posters and political satire, the work of veterans — especially Vietnam veterans — can strike a different note.
 As Rupert García says, his work is political “but not defined by politics.”
 It can be painful, complex, and contradictory.